aubreyvz/Elite-Qualifier/README.md

 Simply type a words and press enter, and the program will spit back three word suggestions if it finds an error.

+## Test Plan

+To test the project:

+1. Run the test
+2. Check the results
+3. Upload test run
+4. Enjoy :)